avijit2527/Gridworld-Reinforcement-Learning/README.md

 ### Updates on 26th Sept, 2019:

 **Using proximity as state representation**
-1. When I did not give proximity reward, agents were exploring the entire grid and one agent was roaming around the awerd states.
+1. When I did not give proximity reward, agents were exploring the entire grid and one agent was roaming around the award states.
 2. When I gave reward as -distance, the agents were stuck at both corners near starting points and never crossing each other.
 They are also showing signs of maintaing distance.

 Colour represents the direction of the max Q-value(i.e action corresponding to the maximum Q value).